Is Spam Keto Friendly

 You may be going camping or living in a dorm and are asking whether you can still enjoy your old Spam recipe on your ketogenic diet.

 The simple answer is that Spam is low in carbs, high in fat, and moderate in protein.

 But, that does not apply to all flavors.

-So, whether you should it spam or not depends on your keto philosophy.
+So, whether you should eat Spam or not depends on your keto philosophy.

-Given the ingredient list, you may agree that the product may not be truly keto.
+You may agree that the product may not be genuinely keto, given the ingredient list.